wagslane/qvault/README.md

 ## Features

+* Open source - as all password managers should be
+* Offline mode - optional
-* Optional two factor encryption using physical Qvault cards (QR code contains a key that is scanned with a webcam to unlock vault)
+* Dual encryption using physical Qvault cards - optional
-* Optional recovery code stored on Qvault card in case master password is forgotten
+* Recovery code in case master password is forgotten - optional
-* Free optional cloud backup storage.
-All encrypted vaults are stored locally in a ".qvault" file, and the same encrypted file can be stored on our servers.
+* Simple - all encrypted vaults are stored locally in .qvault files
-* Can be used offline
+* Free cloud backup storage - optional
 * Virtual keyboard to bypass keylogger malware
 * Import passwords from a CSV (most browsers can export to CSV)
-* Don't trust, verify!
-Open source is the only way secret managers should be
 * Windows, Mac and Linux
 * All windows and mac releases are code signed and updates are optional (prompted) within the app